Our Approaches

 Ultra-Poor Graduation

 Our intensive two-year programme called ‘Ultra-Poor Graduation’ equips the most vulnerable families to be self-reliant once World Vision has moved on to help others.
-We provide access to temporary
+We provide access to temporary food and cash assistance, savings for transformation, training, and marketing expertise to help families’ start a small business or access employment.
+Families also learn about health, nutrition, and

 Approach